achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 #### Gene Manipulation

 - CRISPR-Cas9
-- Cre-lox and other recombinase
+- Cre-lox and other recombinase lines
+-